Skip to main content

 Service Attempt

 The server locates the individual and serves the documents according to Oklahoma law.
 Every attempt is GPS-verified with date, time, and location stamps.
-You receive real-time updates.

 4

-Affidavit & Court Filing
+Affidavit and Court Filing

 Upon successful service, we prepare a notarized affidavit of service and file it with the appropriate Oklahoma district court.
 You receive a copy for your records.

-Statewide Coverage โ€” All 77 Oklahoma Counties
+Statewide Coverage — All 77 Oklahoma Counties

 Just Legal Solutions serves legal documents throughout the entire state of Oklahoma.
 Our primary coverage area includes the Tulsa metropolitan area and surrounding counties, with statewide reach through our network of licensed servers.